JoeSz/Sticky-anything-without-cloning-it/README.md

 #### Class(es)

-Sometimes it is good, if the element, after it is fixed, has a class to identify fixed state.
-Mainly for design purposes:
+This is the class what you can style, using CSS to design sticky element, on fixed positioning.
+Sometimes it is good, if the element, after it is fixed, has a class, to identify its fixed state.
+Mainly for design purposes.

     $('.main-menu').stickThis({
         fixedClass:'class-name'